Gredwitch/Dagor-Asset-Explorer/readme.md

 ## What's working:
-- Exporting most textures (I used (klensy's wt-tools)[https://github.com/klensy/wt-tools] as a base and added DXT10 support)
+- Exporting most textures (I used [klensy's wt-tools](https://github.com/klensy/wt-tools) as a base and added DXT10 support)
-- Exporting most RendInst
+- Exporting most RendInst and DynModels
 - ~~Exporting map prop layout~~ (I yet have to implement a dialog for this but it does work)
 - ~~Exporting sounds~~ (the program used to have FMod bank support, but I removed it after rewriting it and lacked the courage to add it back)